sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 The Blue Planet Cloud Native Platform consolidates Blue Planet's unique capabilities, telecom experience, and cloud-native vision, giving CSPs a foundation for simplifying and modernising their operations.
 The new platform allows CSPs to deploy individual applications independently or together, including Blue Planet Inventory, Blue Planet Orchestration, and Blue Planet Assurance.

-Large enterprise-focused carriers have selected Blue Planet to underpin their network inventory transformation programmes, with Blue Planet Inventory enabling them to consolidate multiple legacy inventory systems, streamline service delivery and assurance, and create a digital twin of the network.
+Large enterprise-focused carriers have selected Blue Planet to underpin their network inventory transformation programs, with Blue Planet Inventory enabling them to consolidate multiple legacy inventory systems, streamline service delivery and assurance, and create a digital twin of the network.

 Ciena's CMO captured the fundamental challenge with unusual candour, observing that inventory is deeply embedded in the way operators work, and that most service providers had historically deployed inventory in a siloed manner — a separate inventory for each service type launched, whether business or residential — making consolidation feel like open-heart surgery on a live patient.